Indian Traditional Style Interior - Design Ideas and Inspiration

 -

 Lighting sets the mood.
-Mix pendant lamps, lanterns, and floor lights in warm tones.
+Mix pendant lamps, lanterns and floor lights (warm tones).
 Avoid harsh white bulbs.
-Brass or colored glass fixtures add character without overpowering the space.
+Opt for brass or colored glass fixtures.

 -

-Begin with textiles - cushions, throws, and curtains transform a room.
-Add painted terracotta pots or handmade baskets.
-Find brass pieces at markets or online.
-Layer in details over time for a curated, personal look.
+Start with textiles.
+Cushions, throws and curtains can transform a room.
+Consider adding painted terracotta pots or intricately woven baskets.
+Look for brass pieces at markets or online.
+Layer in details over time for a curated and personal look.